Environmental activities in 2015

 The health and safety management system has been certified to OHSAS 18001 since 2012.

-Hallsta Paper Mill has held FSC® and PEFCTM certification for the traceability (chain of custody) of wood raw material since 2007.
+Hallsta Paper Mill has held FSC® (FSC-C020071) and PEFCTM certification for the traceability (chain of custody) of wood raw material since 2007.

 All products from Hallsta are approved to carry the EU Ecolabel.